|Associate Android Developer Certification by Google|

 This certification, clearly influenced by Udacity's hands-on learning approach, is designed around the latest requirements sought after by the modern workforce marketplace.
 As such the candidate will be asked to display competency in the following application development areas:

 After the exam's submission, subsequent grading, and successful passing of the exam, there is still an exit interview awaiting candidates, in which they have to explain their work in their own words.
+For this candidates record a video rather than talking to a person.

 Although the mere act of passing the exam does not assure the landing of a job, if you're an experienced Android developer but lacks an official accreditation you still might want to take advantage of this opportunity.